Nathanielan17/TheTodoList/README.md

 ## How Its Made
 On the frontend, HTML/CSS, React + Typescript, and Mantine is used.
 On the backend is Java Springboot and a MySQL database.
 Security revolves around JWT Authentication.
 Additionally in the future OAuth + OIDC will be used as well.

-More is to be added as I continue optimizing and adding new features!
+Main Idea is to go overboard on features and design.
+More is to be added soon!